Aidan-Walsh/PRC-163/README.md

 https://github.com/user-attachments/assets/8f58f1f1-19a9-43d3-917a-540c5a263047

 6. A popup should come up that will have "open".
 Be sure to click "open", then wait a few seconds for the application to run.
-From now on, you can double click the application in our downloads folder (or wherever you have it saved) to reopen it.
+From now on, you can double click the application in your downloads folder (or wherever you have it saved) to reopen it.